Sylkpac/Sylkpac/README.md

 Cybersecurity Analyst
 ---------------------

-### My Cloud Security Journey: Documented on GitHub
+### My Cloud Security Expereince: Documented on GitHub

 Customer service pro for over 10 years (sharpened those problem-solving skills!), but the tech world always intrigued me.
 So, I took the leap and dove into IT Support at a law firm.